haskell/ghcup/README.md

 Generally this is meant to be used with [`cabal-install`](https://hackage.haskell.org/package/cabal-install), which handles your haskell packages and can demand that [a specific version](https://cabal.readthedocs.io/en/latest/nix-local-build.html#cfg-flag---with-compiler)  of `ghc` is available, which `ghcup` can do.

+## Design goals

+1. simplicity
+2. non-interactive
+3. portable
+4. do one thing and do it well (UNIX philosophy)

+### Non-goals

+1. invoking `sudo`, `apt-get` or *any* package manager
+2. handling system packages
+3. handling cabal projects
+4. being a stack alternative

 ## How